-Many of us spend the majority of our waking hours at work, so it is important that our workplaces are mentally healthy.
+Many of us spend most of our waking hours at work, so our workplaces must be mentally healthy.

-However, we know that for many of us, work is a primary cause of stress.
+However, we know that work is a primary cause of stress for many of us.
 We can all relate to feeling stressed at work - a deadline looming, too many tasks to cram in and, sometimes, fear of making a mistake.

-- a third (32%) of us find ourselves thinking about work in our personal time, causing us stress
+- one third (32%) of us find ourselves thinking about work in our personal time, causing us stress

 - 28% of us feel less productive at work because of stress